ADVICE ON SLEEPING WITH DENTURES

 Now your dentures are out, here’s how to clean them well to keep them in great shape.

-Pour a glass with warm water, but not hot or boiling as this may distort your dentures.
+Pour a glass with very warm (not hot) water.
+Do not use hot or boiling water, as this may distort your dentures.

-Drop a denture cleaning tablet, such as Polident, into the warm water.
+Drop a Polident denture cleaning tablet into the water.

 Soak your dentures for the time specified on the pack and check there’s enough water to completely cover your dentures.
 A long soak will help to soften debris.